-MOBILITY

-6.0 ABOUT TRANSPORTATION
+MOBILITY 6.0 ABOUT TRANSPORTATION

-Transportation is a housing and employment issue.
+Transportation is a housing issue.

-As housing costs increase, workers, in order to find housing they can afford, are sometimes forced to commute everlonger distances to work.
+As housing costs increase, many lower-wage workers, in order to find housing they can afford, are forced to commute ever-longer distances to work.
 A report from the Census Bureau shows that, from 2010-2020 (pre-pandemic), commuting times rose sharply in Fairfield County (see fig. 6.1).